IOTEROP/IOWA/README.md

 ### On Linux

-**Prerequisites:** The `cmake` utility, the `make` utility and a C compiler.
+**Prerequisites:** An x86-64 computer with a Linux distribution installed, the `cmake` utility, the `make` utility and a C compiler.

+1. Create a build folder

+   `mkdir build`

+2. Go to this folder

+   `cd build`

+3. Launch cmake in debug mode

+   `cmake -DCMAKE_BUILD_TYPE=Debug ..`

+   (the last parameter point to the folder containing the CMakeLists.txt file of your target.
+In this case the one at the root of the repo including all the samples)

-Go to the 'samples' folder and type the commands 'cmake .' then 'make'.
+4. Build the client and the server

+   `make -j 4`

+   ( the `-j 4` parameter enables four parallel compilations)

+After making some modifications to the code, only the step 4 is required.

 ### On Windows